Lamden/contracting-docs/docs/concepts/submission.md

 `__Contract` will then gather the working environment and execute it on the submitted code.
 This encapsulates the execution environment completely within the new code module without potential leakage or exposure.
 The `__contract__` flag is also set to indicate to the Python import system that this code cannot use any builtins at runtime.

-`__Contract` will then try to see if there is a `@construct` function available on the code.
-If this is the case, it will execute this function and pass the constructor arguments into it if any are provided.
+`__Contract` will then try to see if there is a `@construct` method available on the code.
+If this is the case, it will execute this method and pass the constructor arguments into it if any are provided.

 Finally, the code string, as compiled, is stored in the state space so that other contracts can import it and users can transact upon it.